syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-### Binding ItemSource, Defining PivotItems and PivotComputations to SfPivotGauge through Code-Behind
+### Binding ItemSource, Defining PivotItems, and PivotComputations to SfPivotGauge through code-behind

-If you need to initialize the ItemSource through code-behind, please refer the below code snippet.
+If you need to initialize the ItemSource through code-behind, please refer the below code snippet:

+{% tabs %}

 {% highlight c# %}